chetannada/DevFoundry/README.md

-# ❤️ DevFoundry — Where developers forge their projects. 🚀
+# ❤️ DevFoundry — Where developers forge their builds. 🚀

 Welcome to the `DevFoundry` repository — a curated collection of machine coding challenges designed to help developers build, learn, and showcase their skills across stacks.
 Whether you're just starting out or refining your craft, these projects offer hands-on experience with real-world UI workflows and full-stack architecture.